 With these two directories in place, it's time to copy WAL files from the archive server.
 To accomplish this, we create a file in /etc/cron.d that will execute an rsync command every minute.
-This rsync command will copy WAL files from the archive server to the /db/pg_archived directory.
+This rsync command will copy WAL files from the archive server to the /db/ pg\archived directory.
 The -a parameter ensures that it will include file permissions and ownership, and -q will suppress non-error messages so it's easier to tell if something went wrong.
 We have also added the --del setting, which will cause rsync to delete any files that don't exist on the archive server.

 Why every minute?
 It prevents the hot standby from falling too far behind, without making use of pure PostgreSQL replication.
 If you want to use this server as an insurance policy, it might be a good idea to delay it behind the source database by an hour.
 This way, mistakes will not appear on the standby for an hour, giving us a chance to fix problems before they taint database copies.
-To sync every hour, change the portion of the rsync command to 0 .
+To sync every hour, change the \ \ \ \ portion of the rsync command to 0 \ \ \ \.

 As we're launching rsync asynchronously, we use flock to create a temporary lock file in the /tmp directory.
-This way, if the primary server produced a large burst of WAL files, we won't have two conflicting rsync commands trying to copy the files to /db/pg_archived.
+This way, if the primary server produced a large burst of WAL files, we won't have two conflicting rsync commands trying to copy the files to /db/pg archived.

 Once we've established a stream for WAL files, we need to copy the actual database.
-For this, we use the pg_basebackup command.
-While pg_basebackup is, theoretically, a backup utility, it serves a dual purpose.
+For this, we use the pg\basebackup command.
+While pg\basebackup is, theoretically, a backup utility, it serves a dual purpose.
 When launched with the -D parameter, it copies the server data files from the host indicated by the -h parameter and saves them to the indicated directory.
-Thus, our pg_basebackup command copied files from 192.168.56.10 to /db/pgdata.
+Thus, our pg\basebackup command copied files from 192.168.56.10 to /db/ pgdata.
 This produces a PostgreSQL data directory capable of hosting a running database.
-We also used the -U setting to use the rep_user user that we created specifically for replication-related tasks.
+We also used the -U setting to use the rep\user user that we created specifically for replication-related tasks.

 Next, we want to start the PostgreSQL hot standby, but first we need to tell it how to recover WAL files.
 We create a file named recovery.conf, and if this file exists, PostgreSQL will enter recovery mode instead of normal operation.
 In this recovery mode, it expects to process WAL files until there are no more available.
-However, we set standby_mode to on in this file, which tells PostgreSQL to wait forever under the assumption that more WAL files will arrive later.
+However, we set standby\mode to on in this file, which tells PostgreSQL to wait forever under the assumption that more WAL files will arrive later.
 This is continuous recovery, and this is what makes a hot standby work.

-Another setting that we use in recovery.conf is restore_command.
-Here, we use the pg_standby utility to regularly consume WAL files in the /db/pg_archived directory.
+Another setting that we use in recovery.conf is restore\command.
+Here, we use the pg\standby utility to regularly consume WAL files in the /db/pg\archived directory.
 We could have simply copied the files with cp, but this produces annoying output in our logs that looks like this:

-''' cp: cannot stat '0000000400000010000007E': No such file or directory cp: cannot stat '0000004000000010000007E': No such file or directory cp: cannot stat '0000004000000010000007E': No such file or directory '''
+cp: cannot stat '/db/pg\archived/0000000400000000000007E': No such file or directory cp: cannot stat '/db/pg archived/0000000400000000000007E': No such file or directory

 These errors do nothing but add useless noise to the logs.
 We could suppress these errors from cp, but if there was an actual error, we would miss it.
-Using pg_standby is just easier.
+Using $pg_standby$ is just easier.